sinaahmadi/klpt/README.md

 - `correct_spelling`: spell error correction
 - `analyze`: morphological analysis

-Please note that only Sorani is supported in this version in this module.
-The module is based on the [Kurdish Hunspell project](https://github.com/sinaahmadi/KurdishHunspell).
+The module is based on the [Kurdish Hunspell project](https://github.com/sinaahmadi/KurdishHunspell) for Sorani and the [Apertium project](https://github.com/apertium/apertium-kmr) for Kurmanji.
+Please note that this module is currently getting further completed and we are aware of its current shortcomings.

 ```python
 >>> from klpt.stem import Stem